RakhithJK/BishopFox-sliver-wiki/Anti-virus-Evasion.md

 The Sliver authors do not consider anti-virus evasion to be within the scope of the Sliver project; there is already a myriad of works in this area.
 That said, Sliver is designed to be interoperable with common techniques for bypassing anti-virus software such as packers, crypters, and stagers.
-Additionally, where possible Sliver also seeks to reduce its exposure to anti-virus (and EDR), for example implementing symbol obfuscation by default.

 Here are some external resources for anti-virus evasion:
 * https://www.veil-framework.com/framework/veil-evasion/